How Many Months Before A Repossession?

 To start with, never ignore any letters you receive from your house repayments lender.
 Contacting them immediately can slow or even halt the repossession process.
 Ignoring the situation can make it accelerate.

 If you are able to make a payment or even a part payment, then do so.
-Or, even suggesting a repayment plan to your lender in order to settle the arrears is a positive step forward.
+Even suggesting a repayment plan to your lender in order to settle the arrears is a positive step forward.

 Within this, there are other things that can be done to help your situation.
 Under the Protocol for house repayments Arrears, the lender needs to give you the opportunity to do so.
 These situations include claiming against any house repayments payment protection insurances, claiming through government support as you may be entitled or rescheduling any payments you have left on your house repayments.